 Addressing commingled social, economic and environmental issues in the twenty-first century require that we respect history and think creatively about the future.
 Novel Futures uses foresight, scenario planning, and systems thinking to help United Nations agencies, international organizations, governments, businesses and communities envision and achieve sustainability and resilience, globally and locally.

 The twenty-first century world is complex, ever-changing and full of surprise.
-Novel Futures assists United Nations agencies, international organizations, governments, businesses and communities with adaptive planning, creating adaptive policies, and building resilience.
+Novel Futures assists United Nations agencies, international organizations, governments, businesses and communities with adaptive planning, creating adaptive policies, risk reduction and building resilience.
 Novel Futures Director, Darren Swanson, co-edited and co-wrote the book 'Creating Adaptive Policies' and is a certified Infrastructure Resilience Professional (IRP) with training and experience in climate science, risk assessment, asset management, and climate law and policy.

 Darren founded Novel Futures to fuse his compassion for sustainable, resilient and peaceful societies with his passion for respecting history, understanding the present and exploring the future...to bring sustainable development to the heart of decision-making in the 21st century, be it in the government office, the corporate boardroom or the household kitchen.

 Darren works closely with United Nations agencies, governments, businesses, international NGOs, and community organizations around the world to facilitate strategic planning exercises and multi-stakeholder meetings, and to provide consulting services and public speaking for sustainable development.